Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 Here is the reframe, stated honestly.
 The lever researchers are chasing isn’t a fountain of youth — it’s targeting the root mechanisms of aging instead of only treating each disease it causes.
-Standard medicine largely waits for heart disease, cancer, or dementia and then fights them one at a time; the geroscience hypothesis is that slowing aging itself could delay many of them together.
+Standard medicine largely waits for heart disease, cancer, or dementia and then fights them one at a time; the geroscience hypothesis — the organising idea behind the NIH’s trans-institute aging research effort — is that slowing aging itself could delay many of them together.
 That idea is serious and being tested.
 Whether it delivers indefinite lifespan in humans is unknown — and saying otherwise would be selling you something.

 What’s genuinely supported, and what’s still a hypothesis